 - Constituted at the national level through the Project Coordinator, Monitoring and Evaluation Officer, Environmental and Gender Safeguards Officer and Technical Officer.
 These positions will coordinate all on the ground activities in Nauru, liaising closely with the Suva positions to ensure smooth operation.
-They will carry out day to day implementation functions, including engaging with procured service providers after contracting to ensure smooth operations and implementation, carrying out regular M&E and supporting the grant facility through Environmental and Social Safeguarding screening, development of grants and their implementation, and providing technical inputs on aquaculture and fisheries sector operations, including running of NFMRA aquaculture facilities and supporting installations of other project interventions. - Suva based positions within SPC FAME division.
+They will carry out day to day implementation functions, including engaging with procured service providers after contracting to ensure smooth operations and implementation, carrying out regular M&E and supporting the grant facility through Environmental and Social Safeguarding screening, development of grants and their implementation, and providing technical inputs on aquaculture and fisheries sector operations, including running of NFMRA aquaculture facilities and supporting installations of other project interventions.
+The notational unit will also support the fisheries, aquaculture and gender specialists hired under the NFMRA providing and coordinating training and providing technical supervision and oversight on day-to-day operations as mentioned in the activities above.
+Through this process the positions will be fully capacitated and self-sufficient in the long-term with financing from the NFMRA payroll as indicated in activity 1.1.3 and the sustainability section above. - Suva based positions within SPC FAME division.
 Positions include the Technical Advisor, Administrative Assistant, and the Procurement and Finance Officer.
 These positions will be responsible for overall procurement and financial management, supporting administrative processes related to fiduciary compliance and oversight functions in relation to these technical areas and ensuring implementation in alignment with SPC and international best practices for the target sector.
 These positions will liaise closely with the national coordinator and the national team to ensure all procurement is timely and that technical advice and inputs into project activities is of the highest quality.